STATOR

 /admin live

 The fastest way to evaluate a framework is to know its edges.
-Here are ours, plainly: what ships in 1.0, what's planned for after, and what Stator is deliberately not going to do.
+Here are ours, plainly: what's shipped as of 2.5, what's planned next, and what Stator is deliberately not going to do.

 • Server-canonical rendering with slot-level wire patches